 The University of Kentucky basic science departments are ranked in the top 20 percent of NIH funded programs and offer opportunities for research experience.
 Our residents have the opportunity to learn teaching skills by participating in the neuroanatomy course their second year and conferences throughout their training.

 There are research opportunities available for up to one year for neurosurgery residents.
 Those offering guidance and technical support for residents involved in research include neurosurgery research personnel in SCoBIRC , The University of Kentucky Morris K. Udall Parkinson’s Disease Center of Excellence, Neuroanatomy/Neurobiology Departments, and the Neurosurgery Department research faculty.
-The PGY-4 resident will ordinarily acquire up to 6 months of research experience by either working in a basic laboratory or completing a clinical research project.
+The PGY-5 resident will ordinarily acquire up to 6 months of research experience by either working in a basic laboratory or completing a clinical research project.

 Inpatient neurosurgical training occurs at both the UK and VA Medical Centers.
 The UK Medical Center has a 10 bed Neuroscience Intensive Care Unit.
 Residents learn the concepts of Neurocritical care during their rotations through the unit.
 Dedicated neuro-intensivists are involved in the management of all of the patients in the unit and the Critical Care Service.
 Both the University and VA have resident staffed outpatient clinics.

 In addition to ward rotations, the residents spend time on rotations in pathology, radiology, anatomy, neuro critical-care, and research.
-Residents may choose additional elective time in research or a subspecialty outside rotation such as pediatric neurosurgery at the University of Alabama.

 Regularly scheduled teaching conferences allow the residents to participate in the process of assessing and diagnosing neurologic diseases.
 Monthly conferences include Grand Rounds, topic review, and case discussions.
 In addition, faculty-run review sessions provide the background information needed for a successful neurosurgical practice as well as succeeding on the yearly in-service examinations and the American Board of Neurological Surgery examination held in March.